Our mission is to promote and foster the acceptance of LGBTQ+ people in education institutions.

 April 2022: As a result of work done through the Model School Policy Initiative, CSU Channel Islands announces the conversion of 15 multi-use restrooms to all-gender restrooms as well as other initiatives to address LGBTQ equity concerns on campus.

-Today, The Youth Pride Association operates several unique programs in high schools, colleges, and universities across the country.
+Today, The Youth Pride Association operates several unique programs for LGBTQ students across the country.
 These programs all work to address the disparities LGBTQ students face in schools through support, education, and advocacy.

 Awards and Recognition